UPPMAX/programming_formalisms_intro/doc/intro.md

     - bioinformatics
   - workflows
   - modelling (mimic the reality)
-  - decision assistance

-ALT:
-  - computational
       - simulations time-varying bahvour of a system
-  - analytical
       - mathematical models of relationships among variables in a system
-  - non-analytical/descritptive
+  - decision assistance
-    - components and their relationships in as system

 ### Icebreaker

 What experience have you had?